cheetah0216/cheetah0216.github.com/_posts/english/2012-12-25-start-from-scratch-english-one.md

 Forget regret, or life is yours to miss.
 There is no delight in owning anything unshared.
 Teamwork divides the task and doubles the success.
+United we stand,Divded we Fall!
+victory is sweet when you've know defeat!
+Abilty is a poor man's wealth.
+Curiosity is the wick in the candle of learning.
+In youth we learn.In age we understand.
+Nevery lose you zeal.

 ##Sentence2
 Zip you lips.